Need help? We are available to speak to you 7 days a weekRead More

 • Seek legal assistance: With our comprehensive understanding of the Australian immigration law framework, our lawyers can offer guidance that is specific to your situation.

-• Further legal recourse: If the AAT upholds the visa refusal, the next step might involve taking your case to the Federal Circuit Court.
+• Further legal recourse: If the ART upholds the visa refusal, the next step might involve taking your case to the Federal Circuit Court.
 Navigating this legal pathway requires a thorough grasp of legal processes, something that our team are well-equipped to handle.

 • Timeliness & preparation: Acting swiftly is vital in the appeals process, as decisions regarding visa refusals usually carry strict deadlines for submitting appeals or review requests.
 We can assist in ensuring that all necessary documents and arguments are prepared and submitted timely.